From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: Introduction

-We propose \rechecked~(see \autoref{fig:teaser}), a semi-automated framework that transitions from label error detection to correction for object detection datasets. \rechecked~combines automated label error proposals from existing methods~\cite{metadetect,loss-based-method, objectlab} with lightweight validation via microtasks.
+We propose \rechecked~(see figure~\ref{fig:teaser}), a semi-automated framework that transitions from label error detection to correction for object detection datasets. \rechecked~combines automated label error proposals from existing methods~\cite{metadetect, loss-based-method, objectlab} with lightweight validation via microtasks.
 Aggregated responses capture both label correctness and ambiguity, enabling scalable and cost-effective correction.
-We apply \rechecked~to the pedestrian class in the KITTI dataset~\cite{kitti}.
-Pedestrians in KITTI represent a high-ambiguity, high-error-rate class that is both practically important (\eg in autonomous driving) and methodologically challenging due to size variation, occlusion, and scene clutter~\cite{Castello2020}.
-Our annotations reveal at least 24.6\% of previously unlabeled or incorrectly located pedestrian labels.
+We apply \rechecked~to the class pedestrian in the KITTI dataset~\cite{kitti}.
+The evaluation is intentionally limited to one class in order to establish proof of concept and control variables during the early stages of benchmarking.
+Our annotations reveal at least 18\% of previously unlabeled or incorrectly located pedestrian labels.
 These corrected annotations will be made publicly available as a new benchmark for evaluating methods for detecting and correcting label errors.
 Our analysis shows that current detection methods can be rechecked faster than humans can draw the bounding boxes for labeling.
-However, up to 66\% of errors remain undetected, highlighting the need for improved detection strategies, which are now supported by our benchmark.
+However, up to 66\% of errors remain undetected, highlighting the need for improved label error detection strategies, which is now supported by our benchmark.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose \rechecked{} a scalable, cost-efficient framework that utilizes state-of-the-art label error detection methods, extending them to label error correction in object detection datasets which can find hundreds of errors faster than humans can annotate the bounding boxes. \item We introduce ambiguity-aware labeling through soft labels yielding high quality object labels.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose \rechecked{}, a scalable and cost-efficient framework that utilizes state-of-the-art label error detection methods and extends them to label error correction in object detection datasets, enabling the correction of hundreds of errors faster than humans can annotate the bounding boxes. \item We introduce ambiguity-aware labeling through soft labels yielding high quality object labels.
 We demonstrate that lower quality data might introduce more errors than it is fixing.
-We release corrected pedestrian annotations for KITTI, enabling evaluation of label error detection methods on real-world label noise. \item With our framework we detected at least 24.6\% of missing and inaccurate pedestrian annotations.
-However, we also find up to 66\% of the errors can currently not be found by error correction methods, highlighting the importance of this research now enabled by our released benchmark. \end{itemize}
+We release corrected pedestrian annotations for KITTI, enabling the evaluation of label error detection methods on real-world label noise. \item With our framework, we detected at least 18\% of missing and inaccurate pedestrian annotations.
+However, we also find that up to 66\% of the errors were not identified by current label error correction methods, which highlights the importance of this research, now enabled by our benchmark. \end{itemize} Our source code is publicly available at \\ \url{https://github.com/JonathanKlees/rechecked}.